sachalevy/realagentdataforfree/README.md

 # datamakr
-Compile human-computer interaction datasets & convert them to text.

-The goal is to **facilitate the extraction of high-quality agent training data** from humans performing tasks on their computers.
+**Facilitate the extraction of high-quality agent training data** from humans performing tasks on their computers.

-For example, think of the steps a data scientists goes through to answer a question about an ongoing training run.
-They receive a slack message (1), navigate to wandb on their browser (2), search for the training run in question (3), extract the relevant information (4), and answer their colleague on slack (5).
+Think of the steps a data scientists goes through to answer a question about an ongoing training run:

-This can easily be described through text, given the necessary information (like screenshots and user activity recording).
+- receive a slack message (1)
+- navigate to wandb on their browser (2)
+- search for the training run in question (3)
+- extract the relevant information (4)
+- answer on slack (5)

 Inspired by OpenAI's function calls (for machines), we try to transcribe these workflows in an API-like format.
 For example for step 3:
 ```markdown
 SYSTEM: You are a helpful assistant who has access to the following function to help the user, which you can use if needed -
 {